Maryland Social Work Licensing Requirements

-- National Association of Social Workers, Maryland Chapter – The Maryland chapter of the NASW provides advocacy for social workers, job listings, information about educational paths and continuing education, and other resources.
+- National Association of Social Workers, Maryland Chapter: Provides advocacy, job listings, information about educational paths and continuing education, and other resources for social workers.

-- School Social Workers in Maryland – This organization, which operates in many states, promotes the profession and professional development of school-based social work, and is dedicated to improving the educational experience of children and their families.
+- School Social Workers in Maryland: Promotes the profession and professional development of school-based social work and is dedicated to improving the educational experience of children and their families.